-To help your child if they are starting at a new school, or if they have problems with making new friends, you can:
+To help your child make new friends if they are starting at a new school, or if they have problems with making new friends, you can:

 - Make a list.
 Help your child brainstorm a list of qualities they want in a friend.
 Think outside the box.

 - Help your child learn some conversation starting topics that are interesting to other children.
 Think toys, T.V. shows, games, vacations.

 - Encourage your child to interest them in any after school events that are taking place.

 - Research with them to see if there are any activities centered around their hobbies.
 Because this will help them meet other children who share the same hobbies.